All Episodes

 Well, thank you very much.

-I'm I gotta say I'm a little bit nervous, but uh it's my first time calling.
+I got to say I'm a little bit nervous, but it's my first time calling.

-But at any rate, I'm a uh proud black Christian conservative.
+But at any rate, I'm a proud black Christian conservative.

-And um I just had some um uh you just talking to uh uh with Ann about uh uh taking blame, and I think strategy wise, to me to me, I I I think uh some of the talk show hosts, including yourself, could probably take some blame that Ob Obama's gonna be inaugurated.
+And I think strategy-wise, to me, I think some of the talk show hosts, including yourself, could probably take some blame that Obama's going to be inaugurated.

-And and if if to me, if if you were gonna have to uh hold your nose and vote for a conservative, Huckabee would have been a far greater uh candidate than than uh McCain.
+And to me, if you were going to have to hold your nose and vote for a conservative, Huckabee would have been a far greater candidate than McCain.

-Yes, I am that we lost because McCain and his nominee.
+See that we lost because of McCain and his nominee.

-You you tell me what uh I am supposed to do when I am sent an email quoting a Huckabee campaign advisor speaking anonymously, saying, We don't care about Limbaugh.
+You tell me what I am supposed to do when I am sent an email quoting a Huckabee campaign advisor, speaking anonymously, saying, we don't care about Limbaugh.

 He's just part of the Republican National Committee talking points.

-He just tell he just says what he's being fed to say by the Republican establishment.
+He just says what he's being fed to say by the Republican establishment.

-I mean, the the the email I got was entitled Huckabee Forces Attack Limbaugh.
+I mean, the email I got was entitled, Huckabee Forces Attack Limbaugh.

 Now, what am I supposed to do there, Ivan?